 Just because you are somewhere on Google doesn’t mean you’re ranked high and that makes a HUGE difference, believe me.
 But that’s a whole other issue you need to tackle.
 Fixing reasons why your page isn’t showing up there may not necessarily improve it’s rank.
 That’s point I’m trying to make here…

-Anyway, here are 5 common reasons your website isn’t showing up on Google (and what to do about it):
+The 5 common reasons your website isn’t showing up on Google (and what to do):

 1) You aren’t indexed yet.